Skip to main content

 You can also subscribe to the voting_finished event to be notified when the Proposal period completes.

-Proposing and voting for a new member
+Proposing and voting for a new operator

 The command takes these parameters:

-• The address or Octez client alias of your baker account
+• The address or Octez client alias of your baker account or voting key

 • The address of the sequencer governance contract (referred to on the block explorer as the sequencer committee governance contract)